dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 There are several ways to add these data to the datastore:

-1. Open the *TestData* tab of TestMP Web Console, and click the *New* button.
+1. Open the "Test Data" tab of TestMP Web Console, and click the *New* button.

 	Input the data represented as JSON into the *Properties* field;